-8.20 Based on the above assessment, it is considered that the reason for refusal of the previous application has now been addressed; it is also concluded that having regard to the needs of the applicant, the relatively sustainable location given gypsy and traveller lifestyles and that the development would not over dominate the nearest settled community, that the proposal would comply with guidance in the NPPF and PPTS and the policy requirements of the Local Plan.
+Overall it is considered that the reason for refusal of the previous application has now been addressed; it is also concluded that having regard to the needs of the applicant, the relatively sustainable location given gypsy and traveller lifestyles and that the development would not over dominate the nearest settled community, that the proposal would comply with guidance in the NPPF and PPTS and the policy requirements of the Local Plan.
 The application is therefore recommended for approval.